inesortega/neuralGAM/README.md

 ### Cross-validation and Training History

 You can monitor the validation loss during training using the `validation_split` parameter.
-You can then visualize the backfitting loss history using the `plot_history()` function.
+You can then visualize the how the loss evolves per backfitting iteration using the `plot_history()` function.

 ```r
 ngam <- neuralGAM(y ~ s(x1) + x2 + s(x3),